Filled with latest real estate news, unsubscribe any time.

 8. Be fair but firm in your negotiation:

-Many buyers think that the way to negotiate their way to a fair price is by offering a lowball.
+Many buyers think that the way to negotiate their way to a fair price is by offering a low ball.
 However, in reality this strategy may actually result in the seller becoming more inflexible and not willing to work with you.
 Employ our knowledge and skills as an experienced realtor.
-After 20+ years we know what strategies of negotiation will prove most effective for your particular situation.
+After 22+ years and a Guild Member of The Institute For Luxury Marketing we know what strategies of negotiation will prove most effective for your particular situation.